Angus Stone

-Angus Stone (born 27 April 1986) is an Australian soul and pop singer, record producer and audio engineer.
-He is one half of the musical sibling duo Angus & Julia Stone, with whom he has released four studio albums.
+Angus John Stone (born 27 April 1986) is an Australian musician, singer-songwriter and record producer.
+He is one half of the musical sibling duo Angus & Julia Stone, with whom he has released five studio albums.
 His debut solo album, Smoking Gun, was released in April 2009 under the pseudonym Lady of the Sunshine, and reached the top 50 on the ARIA Albums Chart.
 His second solo album, Broken Brights, was released under his name on 13 July 2012 and peaked at number 2.
 Stone currently records under the moniker of Dope Lemon.

 Biography

 Angus Stone was born on 27 April 1986 and grew up in Sydney.
 His parents, John and Kim Stone, were both folk musicians.
 Stone's older sisters are Catherine (born ca. 1982) and Julia Stone (born 13 April 1984).
 Stone attended Newport Primary School and Barrenjoey High School.
 At primary school he joined the school band with his father teaching and his sisters accompanying.
 At family gatherings when the children performed, Stone played trombone, Catherine on saxophone and Julia on trumpet with Kim singing and John on keyboard or guitar.
 At about the age of 14 years his parents separated and soon after he started writing pop songs.
 Stone joined a band in high school as lead singer playing both covers and original songs.
 The band performed at numerous local community events.

 While on a holiday with his sister to South America, Stone showcased his musical side to Julia, "[Angus] was writing amazing songs ... [he] had shown me how to play guitar in Bolivia, and those songs had gotten me through that year".
 By 2005 Stone was playing at open mic nights, sometimes Julia performed backing vocals – their first such gig, at the Coogee Bay Hotel, they performed "Tears".
 After playing split sets with each singing backing vocals to the other's material, in 2006, they formed a duo, Angus & Julia Stone.
 In March that year the pair recorded their debut extended play, Chocolates and Cigarettes, which was released in August.
-Since then the group has released two EPs, two compilation albums and four studio albums.
+Since then the group has released two EPs, two compilation albums and five studio albums.